I-601 WAIVER OF INADMISSIBILITY

 Our services do not end when you receive the I-601 Waiver approval, as this step is just the beginning.
 We educate the client on the steps moving forward including:

-In order to provide you with the best and most accurate consultation, we recommend that you bring as many of the following information/documents as you can to ensure a productive meeting.
+In order to provide you with the best and most accurate consultation, we recommend that you bring as many of the following pieces of information/documents to ensure a productive meeting.

 - Evidence of commitment to community via letters, awards, memberships, social media presence, etc.